-For high school students preparing for college (in some cases specific UST courses) and for incoming freshmen
+For high school students preparing for college (in some cases specific St. Thomas courses) and incoming freshmen.

 As much as you can.
 One of the most frequent difficulties of students in general chemistry and other introductory science courses is comprehension of the math.
 Exposure to calculus is good, but at a minimum, students must be extremely proficient in algebra and trigonometry to be successful in college science courses.

 For incoming biochemistry students, in addition to the standard financial aid packages offered to all students by UST, we offer a competitive science scholarship.
 See the website, here, for more information.